zephyr-data-specs/GMNS/Specification/TOD.md

 Field Name | Type |  Description
 -- | -- | --
-timeday_id | ID | Primary key, similar to service_id in GTFS.
+timeday_id | TimeDay\_ID | Primary key, similar to service_id in GTFS.
 Unique name of the time of day.
 Preferable legible rather than a number. monday | boolean | whether Mondays are included (and so on for the other boolean fields) tuesday | boolean | 0 or 1 wednesday | boolean | 0 or 1